horleas/pacman/README.md

 + Add personal JButton
 + Game is launch 1 times to show the level then when the player press 's', the game begin

+30 July :
++ Add New game
++ Select mode Normal (Score)
++ All image are transparent now

 TODO :